ayuwidyaagata/worldly/README.md

 # Country List Application

-This is a Next.js application that displays a list of countries with authentication using NextAuth and Google Provider.
+[Worldly](https://worldly-countries.vercel.app) is a Next.js application that displays a list of countries with authentication using NextAuth and Google Provider.
 The application is deployed on Vercel.

 ## Getting Started